zephir-lang/documentation/docs/oop.md

 $o->filterText(array(1, 2, 3), true); // FAIL
 ```

-By specifying what parameters are strict and what can be flexible, a developer can set the specific behavior he/she really wants.
+By specifying which parameters are strict and what can be flexible, a developer can set the specific behavior he/she wants.

 ### Read-Only Parameters

-Using the keyword `const` you can mark parameters as read-only, this helps to respect [const-correctness](https://en.wikipedia.org/wiki/Const_(computer_programming)).
+Using the keyword `const` you can mark parameters as read-only, this helps to respect [const-correctness][const-correctness].
 Parameters marked with this attribute cannot be modified inside the
 method:

 ```zep